-Why It’s Normal to Feel Existential Dread (And How to Deal with It)
+Why It’s Normal to Feel Existential Dread (And How to Overcome It)

-Imagine laying in bed at night, hoping to drift away into a peaceful slumber.
+Imagine lying in bed at night, hoping to drift away into a peaceful slumber.

 Your brain has other plans.
 It thwarts your best attempts at rest with racing thoughts about life, death, and the nature of the universe.

-“What’s the meaning of it all?” you wonder as your brain highlights scenario after scenario showcasing loss, emptiness, and the futile struggle for existence.
+“What’s the meaning of it all?” you wonder as your brain highlights scenario after scenario of loss, emptiness, and the futile struggle for existence.

 If this sounds familiar, you may have experienced existential dread.